prajwalsouza/Counting-Collisions/README.md

 An [interative/simulation](https://prajwalsouza.github.io/Experiments/Colliding-Blocks.html) inspired by an awesome [video](https://www.youtube.com/watch?v=HEfHFsfGXjs) by [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw).

 ### Update (5th July 2019)
 Just came across some [good work](https://github.com/asa55/Counting-Collisions-Before-And-After) by github user [asa55](https://github.com/asa55), which involved, refining and simplying the code used in this project.
 Please refer to that version if you want to use the framework and the code used in this project.
+And, also check out the other projects there.

 ### Update (13th Feb 2019)